Making Life Better with Sound

 Good Vibrations

 Lately I’ve been living this out in my daily life.
 I’m creating and seeking out experiences where sound and music sets the right vibe.
-During my over-crowded, typically-standing-on-the-train commute home, I slip into my own world and thoughts by listening to music—drowning out the cacophony of noise and lack of personal space around me.
+During my over-crowded, typically-standing-on-the-train commute home, I slip into my own world by listening to music—drowning out the cacophony of noise and lack of personal space around me.
 At work, I have the luxury of good speakers.
 Combine that with being in the office incredibly early, Spotify, and a jolt of caffeine, and I’m discovering different music every morning to inspire my best thinking.

 I’ve also taken to a “love-it or leave-it” approach to everyday experiences.
 I’m always happy to hear the voice of my Google Maps app with all of her charm, directional accuracy and occasional adorable mispronunciation.
-I find that the HBO’s feature presentation opening music on HBO is a great palate cleanser to focus my anticipation on what I’m about to watch.
+I find that HBO’s feature presentation opening music is a great palate cleanser as I focus my anticipation on what I’m about to watch.
 I was pleasantly surprised by the stress-minimizing and helpful automated voice persona when I called Amtrak to reschedule a trip.
 And it’s always great to walk into a retail store where the overhead music makes me want to stay longer and buy more.
 These soundscapes improve my experiences and I feel more emotionally connected to the brands that make them possible.

 On the other hand, I’ve reduced my time at Starbucks because they’ve universally raised the volume level, making it hard to think.
 There’s a new Mexican restaurant in my home town, where the food is delicious, but I had to ask which days the mariachi band is playing.
 Great music—but way too loud for the small space, making it hard for my family to talk across the table on those days.
 I turn off the volume when on the Facebook app because the sounds are more intrusive than pleasing.
 I shudder at the sound of my microwave badgering me that something is done.
-And if you want a good laugh, check YouTube for videos about the ill-fated Sun Chips bag, that for all of its good intentions was replaced after 18 months with a corresponding 11% drop in sales.

 Rising Above the Noise

 For decades, brands have been striving to create an emotional connection with audiences.
 What if more marketers and experience designers tapped into the power of sound?
-Sonic identity is an opportunity to make people’s lives better.
+Sonic branding is an opportunity to make people’s lives better.
 All it takes is a commitment and a plan to make people happier.

-It’s why the importance of sonic identity as an experience differentiator is not just a phase.
+It’s why the importance of sonic branding as an experience differentiator is not just a phase.
 In fact, momentum toward a focus on sound is getting stronger, especially as live and digital experiences are becoming more central to holistic brand experiences.
 In a prior article I wrote about the impact on brand identity as we’ve moved from a Communications-Focused world to an Experience-Focused world.
-Using the visual below, I put forth that sonic identity becomes more essential because it goes beyond visual which is a one-way identification tool.
-Sonic identity is an experience tool because it enables a two-way information exchange and it conveys personality and inflection.
+Using the visual below, I put forth that sonic branding becomes more essential because it goes beyond visual which is a one-way identification tool.
+Sonic branding is an experience tool because it enables a two-way information exchange and it conveys personality and inflection.

 Since sound is the shortcut to emotional connection, it’s important to ensure that the visceral response it elicits is what you were striving for.
 Here are three things to consider when designing sound for an experience.